Grease Disposal Program

 GGIs and HGIs cause the flow of water to slow down, allowing the grease to naturally float to the top of the tank for easy removal.

 - FEWD Plan Check Policy (PDF)

 - Gravity Grease Interceptor Sizing (PDF)

-All plans for new commercial food establishments (including new construction remodels and retrofits) must receive a plan review from the Food Establishment Wastewater Discharge (FEWD) Program.
+All plans for new commercial food service establishments (including new construction remodels and retrofits) must receive a plan review from the Food Establishment Wastewater Discharge (FEWD) Program.
 The review assures that appropriate grease-removal equipment is installed during construction.
-Approximately 50 plan checks are performed each month by FEWD.
+Approximately 75 plan checks are performed each month by FEWD.
 Currently there are no fees to perform a plan review from FEWD.

 Shortly after sewer spills caused by grease are reported, FEWD inspectors investigate facilities within the immediate area.
 A determination is made as to which commercial facilities contributed to the blockage, and more in-depth inspections are conducted at those facilities.
 Where appropriate, additional requirements and/or procedures are put in place.